David Fazzini

 Class Announcements

 Please continue to monitor this space for important information and course updates.
 This page will be updated on a regular basis.
-(Last update: December 10th, 2025.)
+(Last update: January 28th, 2026.)
 This page is currently under construction.
+However, here are a few things to help you get started:

 Class Resources